aravindj/Thought-process/README.md

 #Thought Process

 Documentation often reflects the **result** of a series of thoughts used while you code.
-And what happened to all those thoughts which added up to the result?
+And what happens to all those thoughts which added up to the result?
 They are effectively lost.
 After a certain period of time when someone comes to you and ask why you coded the way you coded or why you arrived at certain design, then it will take time for you to gather your thoughts and answer them.
 Ofcourse